LibraryOfCongress/bagger-js/README.md

 # bagger-js

-An experiment with a pure JavaScript implementation of the Bag-It specification and a simple web application which allows bagging and transferring local content
+An experiment with a pure JavaScript implementation of the BagIt specification and a simple web application which allows bagging and transferring local content